-We use individual-level credit and debt information from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax (CCP) (Lee and van der Klaauw [2010]).
-Equifax, one of several large consumer credit repository and credit scoring companies in the US, is the source of the credit and debt data.
+the source of the credit and debt data.
 The panel is quarterly and built using a 5% sample of the US population that is selected based on the last two digits of an individual's social security number.
 To form our sample, we take the individuals living in the treatment and control blocks at the end of the quarter before the tornado and set a balanced panel that runs from 12 quarters prior to the quarter of the tornado through 12 quarters after the quarter of the tornado.
-We can track all individuals even if they move away from the tornado-affected area or were living elsewhere for some portion of the pre-tornado period using anonymous individual identifiers.
+Anonymous identifiers allow us to track all individuals, even if they move away from the tornado-affected area, or if they were living elsewhere for some portion of the pre-tornado period.

 Consumer credit account information is divided into five main types: home loans, auto loans, credit card accounts, student loans, and other debt.
 Home loan information separately tracks first mortgages, home equity loans, and home equity lines of credit.
 Credit card debt is a common type of uncollateralized, short-term debt that includes both bank and retail cards (Federal Reserve Bank [2021]).
 We do not consider student loan debt because the way in which the data are recorded changed during our study period (Brown et al. [2014]).
 A significant component of other debt (81% of other debt accounts) are consumer finance loans, which are a type of subprime loan typically used by borrowers with lower credit scores.
-In our sample, consumer finance loans make up just over one percent of total pre-tornado debt.
+Consumer finance loans make up just over one percent of total pre-tornado debt in our sample.
 We follow Lee and van der Klaauw [2010] and group consumer finance loans as part of other debt, in part, due to the relatively low consumer finance loan balances.

-The CCP includes the number of accounts for each debt, the total balance, indicators for whether the individual is behind on payment for each type of debt, and an indicator for foreclosure.
+The CCP includes the number of accounts for each debt type, the total balance, indicators for whether the individual is behind on payment for each type of debt, and an indicator for foreclosure.
 The panel also includes the age, Census block of residence, and Equifax Risk Score (TM) for each individual.
 The Equifax Risk Score is a composite score that represents overall financial risk.

 Appendix Table 3 shows financial and socioeconomic information for individuals in our sample.
 Overall, individuals hit by a tornado are similar to those in nearby neighborhoods outside the tornado path (columns 1 and 2).
-The CCP financial health measures (Equifax Risk Score, fraction with an account that is 90 days past due, and an indicator for a recent foreclosure) are nearly identical in the quarter before a tornado.
-However, individuals hit by tornadoes where cash assistance is available are economically worse off (lower home ownership, lower Equifax Risk Score, and higher 90 day delinquency) than individuals hit by tornadoes where cash assistance is not available (columns 4 and 7).
-The economic information in the table is consistent with FEMA using the economic status as part of the calculation when deciding to award cash assistance (McCarthy [2011]).
+The CCP financial health measures are nearly identical in the quarter before a tornado.
+However, individuals hit by tornadoes where cash assistance is available are economically worse off (lower Equifax Risk Score, higher 90 day delinquency rate, and live in Census blocks with a lower home ownership rate) than individuals hit by tornadoes where cash assistance is not available (columns 4 and 7).